smirrebinx/book-club-nextjs/README.md

 ### 7. First-Time Admin Setup

+**IMPORTANT - Security Note**: The `ADMIN_EMAIL` environment variable is only used for initial setup when NO admins exist in the database.
+After the first admin is created, this environment variable is ignored for security reasons.

+#### Initial Setup (First Admin):

+1. Set `ADMIN_EMAIL` in your `.env.local` to your Google account email
-1. Sign in with the Google account matching `ADMIN_EMAIL`
+2. Sign in with the Google account matching `ADMIN_EMAIL`
-2. You'll be automatically approved and assigned the admin role
+3. **You'll be automatically promoted to admin** (first-time setup only)
-3. Other users will be pending and require your approval
+4. Other users will be pending and require your approval

+#### After Initial Setup:

+- **ADMIN_EMAIL is ignored** once an admin exists in the database
+- New admins must be promoted through the admin panel by existing admins
+- To add more admins: Admin Panel → Users → Change Role to "admin"
+- Even if someone gets access to your `.env` file, they cannot auto-promote to admin

+#### Promoting Additional Admins:

+1. Log in as an existing admin
+2. Go to Admin Panel → Users
+3. Find the user you want to promote
+4. Click "Change Role" → Select "admin"
+5. Confirm the change

+#### Security Best Practices:

+- ✅ Remove `ADMIN_EMAIL` from `.env.local` after initial setup (optional but recommended)
+- ✅ Use strong passwords and 2FA on your Google account
+- ✅ Only promote trusted users to admin
+- ✅ Regularly review admin users in the admin panel

 ## Available Scripts